aboovv1976/fpsync-k8s-rclone/README.md

 ## Container image

-The docker image build specification is available in this github project.
-This can be used to build the container image.
+The docker image build specification in is available in rclone-rsync-image can be used to build the container image.
 Once image is build, it should be uploaded to a registry that can be accessed from OKE cluster.

 ```
 # rclone-rsync-image